 In a lawsuit brought by PETA and others, the Miami Seaquarium designated all of its records regarding Lolita’s health and behavior confidential and fought to keep them from the public, but the judge wouldn’t allow all the court filings to stay sealed.

 Here’s what the Miami Seaquarium tried to hide from the public:

 1. Lolita lives in the smallest orca tank in the world.

-For 50 years, she has been unable to dive, swim any meaningful distance, or feel ocean currents during her imprisonment in the world’s smallest orca tank.
+For over 50 years, she has been unable to dive, swim any meaningful distance, or feel ocean currents during her imprisonment in the world’s smallest orca tank.

 She’s confined to a space that is, at its longest dimension, just four times the length of her body.
 The tank is only 20 feet deep at its deepest point and only 12 feet deep at many others, creating an absolutely abysmal experience for a mammal who would swim up to 140 miles per day and dive down thousands of feet in the ocean.
 She has nothing to do but swim in endless circles or float listlessly.

 2. Sometimes Lolita’s living space is made even smaller.